unified-ban/Docs/docs/report.md

 title: Report
 ---

-Through our bot you can get help from our operators for any problem!
+Through our bot you can get help from unified/ban operators for any problem!

 To request help you need to execute the command /report.